Edit an Interface

 Optionally enter a custom MTU value, like “1380”, in the MTU field.
 This is the maximum bytes of data that the OS should put in each packet it sends from local sockets to the interface (before WireGuard encrypts and wraps them in another set of packets).
 Usually you should omit this setting, and let WireGuard determine the best MTU to advertise automatically.

-Table
+Routing Table

-Optionally enter a custom routing table number or name to which to add this interface’s routes, like “123”, in the Table field.
+Optionally enter a custom routing table number or name to which to add this interface’s routes, like “123”, in the Routing Table field.
 Leave it blank or enter “auto” to use the host’s default routing table; enter “off” to prevent WireGuard from adding routes to any table.

-WireGuard does not support the Table field on Android, iOS, or macOS hosts; leave it blank for them.
+WireGuard does not support the Routing Table field on Android, iOS, or macOS hosts; leave it blank for them.

 Pre Up Script